What is FMLA?

-- To Care for your spouse, child, or parent with a serious health condition (480 hours maximum in a calendar year).
+- To care for your spouse, child, or parent with a serious health condition (12 weeks maximum in a calendar year).

 - Qualifying exigency – leave where a spouse, son daughter, or parent of the employee is on active or ordered to be called to military duty in the Armed Forces.
 (12 weeks maximum in a calendar year).
 Appropriate documentation is required.